edwardkcyu/koa-jwt-example/DESIGN.md

 However with the overwhelming popularity of Typescript in JS world, there must be some benefits of using it.

 That said, I am still favour the clean and officially supported native Node.js coding style, without transpilation (either with Typescript transpiler or Babel).
 I would prefer using more unit tests for logic checking.

+### 4. End-TO-END TEST

+Postman released a CLI, [newman](https://github.com/postmanlabs/newman), for running Postman test cases with Node.js projects.
+Maybe it is useful to have quick end-to-end test.
+Still thinking a good way to make use of it.

 ## CONSIDERATION